Absence & Attendance

 Every student has a pastoral head of year.

 Miss.
 Lewis (Attendance officer) can assist with attendance queries and if you wish to see your child’s attendance record.

-Mr. Harris (Assistant Headteacher) oversees school attendance and can assist parents if all other options (1-4) have been attempted.
+Mr. Di Bernardo (Assistant Headteacher) oversees school attendance and can assist parents if all other options (1-4) have been attempted.